Hanna-Slesarska/spending-app/README.md

-# Split the bill
+# Rent split

+This app was built with Vanilla JS and CSS.
+It helps calculate what your rent should be!

-Check out how the app works: https://bill-split-project-hanna.glitch.me
+Check out how the app works: https://rentsplit-project-hanna.glitch.me